jorritfolmer/puppet-splunk/README.md

 ### Example 2b:

 Almost identical to example 2a, except with some SSL downgrading, not suitable for production.
-This will allow non-Puppetized Splunk clients to connect to the various servicessince the default Splunk config isn't compatible with modern compability.
-Setting the deploymentserver to intermediate compatibility will allow these clients to make the initial connection, after which you can deploy a common_ssl_base config app to them with modern ssl compatibility.
+This will allow non-Puppetized Splunk clients to connect to the various services since the default Splunk config isn't compatible with SSL modern compability.
+Setting the deployment server to intermediate compatibility will allow these clients to make the initial connection, after which you can deploy a common_ssl_base config app to them with modern ssl compatibility.
 The manifest below will also use the Splunk provided non-production certificates, instead of the ones signed by the Puppet CA.

 ![Splunk instance with forwarder in hybrid environments](https://raw.githubusercontent.com/jorritfolmer/puppet-splunk/master/example2.png)